NeuralRemaster: Phase-Preserving Diffusion for Structure-Aligned Generation: Conclusion

 \section{Conclusion}

-We introduced Phase-Preserving Diffusion (\methodname), a simple yet effective reformulation of the diffusion process that replaces Gaussian noise with structured noise that preserves image phase while randomizing the magnitude in the frequency domain.
+We introduced Phase-Preserving Diffusion (\methodname), a simple yet effective reformulation of the diffusion process that replaces Gaussian noise with structured noise, preserving image phase while randomizing the magnitude in the frequency domain.
 This simple change retains spatial alignment throughout sampling without modifying the architecture, altering training objectives, or introducing inference-time overhead.
 We also introduced Frequency-Selective Structured (FSS) noise, which provides continuous control over structural alignment rigidity through a single frequency cutoff parameter, making it broadly applicable to different applications.
-Across photorealistic re-rendering, stylized re-rendering, and simulation enhancement for driving, \methodname{} demonstrates strong spatial fidelity and visual realism.
-When applied to CARLA re-rendering, \methodname{} significantly improves zero-shot planner transfer to the Waymo dataset, narrowing the sim-to-real gap.

 \textbf{Limitation. }\methodname{} assumes image-like inputs; modalities such as depth or normals may require a lightweight prior to produce an initial image representation.

 \textbf{Future work. } \methodname{} is orthogonal to existing conditioning or adapter methods and can be integrated with them for enhanced control.
 Future work includes extending \methodname{} to tasks such as deblurring, relighting, super-resolution, and general image restoration.